jolouie7/movie-marker/README.md

 ## Features

-- **Search for movies**: Users can search for movies using the search bar at the top of the page.
-Results are displayed in a grid of movie posters, with each poster displaying the movie's title, year of release, and a bookmark button.
+- **Search for movies**: Users can search for movies using the search bar in the navbar.
+Results display the movie's poster, title, and year of release.

-- **Bookmark movies**: Users can bookmark movies for later viewing by clicking on the bookmark button on the movie poster.
+- **Bookmark movies**: Users can bookmark movies for later viewing.

-- **View bookmarks**: Users can view their bookmarked movies by clicking on the "Bookmarks" link in the navigation bar.
+- **View bookmarks**: Users can view their bookmarked movies.

-- **Remove bookmarks**: Users can remove bookmarks by clicking on the "remove" button on the bookmarked movie poster.
+- **Remove bookmarks**: Users can remove bookmarks.

+- **Add to Watched List**: Users can add to a watched list.

 ## Testing